neverwasbored/offline_authenticator_v3.1/README.md

 In package only one file supports (pairs_bitmart.json), but you can add 2 more for yourself!
 This app is supportable, you can feedback about any problems or suggestions.
 And I want to note that I'm a beginner, so don't be too strict.
+You can compile this project (nuitka tested).

 ## Developers